Library Services Privacy Notice

 Who we share your information with

-All library users must comply with the library regulations.
+All library users must comply with Library regulations.
 If you do not abide by our regulations we may share your personal data with your Imperial department, the Alumni Office, or your home institution.
 If we are required to issue an invoice for a missing item, your data will be shared with College Finance.

 We do not pass your data to third party e-book, e-journal, database, reference management software or booking service providers.
 Where a third party service provider requires you to create an account, your contract is with that provider and your data is stored by them, not by Imperial College London.